 Fastpacking also often involves traveling off-trail on steeper-than-normal running terrain, where having a set of poles to get up and down loose slopes can be critical for safety and efficiency.
 Like for regular running, fixed-length collapsible poles are an excellent option for most situations.

-Fastpackers, since they don’t run as much as someone out on a day trip, can take better advantage of adjustable poles, like the Leki Cross Trail FX Superlite, by shortening and lengthening them depending on the type of terrain they’re on.
+Fastpackers, since they don’t run as much as someone out on an unloaded day trip, can take better advantage of adjustable poles, like the Leki Cross Trail FX Superlite, by shortening and lengthening them depending on the type of terrain they’re on.

 Adjustable poles are also great for setting up shelters, as many ultralight tents require a specific pole length to pitch properly.
-An adjustable pole allows you to use your preferred length of pole for running while still being able to set up your shelter properly.
+An adjustable pole lets you use your preferred pole length for running while still setting up your shelter properly.

 Adjustable-length trekking poles are useful for setting up fastpacking tarps.
 Photo: iRunFar/Eszter Horanyi